Synonym(s)

 ClassificationThis section has been translated automatically.

 In the following, "neutrophilic" dermatoses are listed in alphabetical order, whereby the classification into "in the broader and narrower sense" must be considered provisional.
-"Neutrophilic" dermatoses are often associated with reactive arthritis (see also dermatitis-arthritis syndromes) or are characterized by a primary arthritic constellation.
+"Neutrophilic" dermatoses are often accompanied by reactive arthritis (see also dermatitis-arthritis syndromes) or they are characterized by a primarily arthritic constellation.
+They have also been described as ADRs during treatment with TNF-alpha inhibitors (Calabrese L et al. 2024)

 Neutrophilic dermatoses (in the narrower sense):